iaingalloway/dave-reid-memorial/site/content/en/home/contact.md

 weight: 2
 ---

-If you wish to leave a message for the family, you can send it to Dave's daughter Megan at [megan.reid85@gmail.com](mailto:megan.reid85+dave@gmail.com).

-You can also leave a message below.
-Please share your memories of Dave, and feel free to add any photos you have.
+We would really appreciate if you could take the time to share any photos or memories you have of Dave here, or directly to Megan at [megan.reid85@gmail.com](mailto:megan.reid85+dave@gmail.com).

 <div id="disqus_thread"></div>
 <script type="text/javascript">